 Preheat oven to 400 F. Have your batter ingredients measured and ready to go.

 Place peaches in a small pan and bring to a slow boil over medium heat adding about 1/4 teaspoon almond extract.
 Cook until juices thicken to a kind of syrup.
 Remove from heat.
+(Note: if your peaches are very ripe and soft, remove from the bowl with a slotted spoon and just cook the juice until it turns into a lovely syrup.
+Add the peaches into the syrup just until heated through.)

 Place butter in baking dish and place in oven to melt.
 You want the dish hot, so don't skip this step.